- We advise you to reconsider your need to travel to Iran due to ongoing regional tensions.

 Natural disasters, severe weather and climate

 Iran is in an active seismic zone and experiences frequent earthquakes, including several major earthquakes in recent years.
+On 16 April 2013, a magnitude 7.8 earthquake struck a sparsely populated area near the city of Khash in Sistan va Baluchistan, close to the Pakistani border.
+On 9 April 2013, a magnitude 6.3 earthquake struck the town of Kaki, in the province of Bushehr in western Iran, causing a number of fatalities.
 See our bulletin on what to do before, during and after an earthquake.

 Iran often experiences extremely high temperatures.
 During the hottest months of the year, the temperature can exceed 50˚C. Heavy snowfall can also occur in parts of the country during the winter months.